FalconRider/ERTH-a-Digital-Sculpture/README.txt

 No off button , plays contiuously,   click at bottom of screen to go back to your menus.
 To turn off, go to your settings/general/ aps /app info,  find it alphabetically and Force Stop The 4 pictures also included make nice wallpapers too.

+Tested dowload and it works.
+Small glicth ICON name shows as Ert2Test 2, gonna leave this.